 The CADTH Health Economics Internship program is a paid, full-time, one-year internship for recent graduates from a master’s or PhD program in economics or epidemiology.
 Successful recipients will work with CADTH’s Ottawa-based health economics team on projects to support important federal, provincial, and territorial government drug and medical devices policy decisions.

 We will not be accepting applications for the 2020 CADTH Health Economics Internship program.
-Please check back in March 2020.
+Please check back in March 2021.

 About the Internship